Design history · 1940s American modernism

 Known for

-New Directions book covers (1941–1952) · Noonday Press identity · Industrial Design magazine · first art director of Look magazine · teaching at Yale (founded graphic design program)
+New Directions book covers (1941–1952) · Noonday Press identity · Industrial Design magazine · first art director of Look magazine · founding the Yale graphic design programme

 Biography

 Alvin Lustig was born in Denver in 1915 and grew up in Los Angeles.
-Diagnosed with diabetes at fifteen — in the early years of insulin therapy — he knew he would live a shortened life.
-He studied briefly at Los Angeles City College and Art Center, then joined Frank Lloyd Wright’s Taliesin Fellowship in 1935, leaving after a year disillusioned with Wright’s authoritarianism.
+Diagnosed with diabetes at fifteen — in the early years of insulin therapy — he knew from the start that his career would be short.
+He studied briefly at Los Angeles City College and Art Center, then joined Frank Lloyd Wright’s Taliesin Fellowship in 1935, leaving after a year when Wright’s authoritarianism outweighed the instruction.

-Back in Los Angeles he set up an independent design studio in 1936, working on stationery, annual reports and early book jackets.
+Back in Los Angeles he opened an independent design studio in 1936, taking on stationery, annual reports and early book jackets.
 In 1941 he began what became his defining relationship: designing paperback covers for James Laughlin’s New Directions imprint.
-Over the next decade, Lustig produced approximately 60 covers for New Directions, introducing European modernist design language to American paperback publishing.
+Over the next decade, Lustig produced around 60 covers for New Directions, introducing European modernist design language to American paperback publishing.

 He moved to New York in 1944 to become the first art director of Look magazine.
-He taught at Black Mountain College alongside Josef Albers in 1945–1946, returning to practice in New York until Joseph Albers recruited him to the Yale School of Design in 1951, where he founded the graphic design programme that Paul Rand would later run.
+He taught at Black Mountain College alongside Josef Albers in 1945–1946, then returned to practice in New York until Josef Albers recruited him to the Yale School of Design in 1951, where he founded the graphic design programme that Paul Rand would later run.

 His diabetes progressed to retinopathy in 1953; by 1954 he was completely blind.
-He continued to design — Industrial Design magazine, more New Directions covers — dictating to his wife Elaine Lustig Cohen (herself a major designer in her own right).
-He died in New York in September 1955, aged forty.
+He continued to design — Industrial Design magazine, more New Directions covers — dictating to his wife Elaine Lustig Cohen (herself a significant designer in her own right, who would go on to run the studio after his death).
+He died in New York on 4 December 1955, aged forty.
 The AIGA Medal was awarded posthumously in 1993.

 Design philosophy

-This was radical for the American paperback in the 1940s, where covers were still dominated by pulp-illustration norms — figures in peril, bright pictorial narratives.
-Lustig’s New Directions series treated paperback readers as adults interested in modern literature, not consumers needing bright packaging.
+This was a significant departure from American paperback conventions of the 1940s, where covers were dominated by pulp-illustration norms — figures in peril, bright pictorial narratives aimed at impulse buyers.
+Lustig’s New Directions series treated paperback readers as adults interested in modern literature, and designed accordingly.

 He also insisted that design was a way of thinking, not a trade.
-His short period at Yale was explicitly pedagogical: graphic design would be taught as a form of intellectual practice alongside architecture and fine art, not as a commercial skill apart from them.
+His brief period at Yale was explicitly pedagogical: graphic design would be taught as an intellectual practice alongside architecture and fine art, not as a commercial skill kept separate from them.
 This position — carried forward by Paul Rand — shaped American graphic design education for the next fifty years.

-Personally, Lustig’s work became more symbolic, more reduced, more abstract as his sight deteriorated.
-The late Noonday Press and Industrial Design work is the most rigorous — partly because working blind forced absolute clarity on every decision.
+His work became more reduced, more abstract as his sight failed.
+The late Noonday Press and Industrial Design work is among his most rigorous — partly because designing blind forced absolute clarity on every decision that remained.

 Key works

-New Directions New Classics series (1945 onward) — approximately 60 paperback covers for James Laughlin’s New Directions imprint, covering Henry James, Kafka, Cocteau, García Lorca, West.
-Flat silhouetted forms, abstract symbolism, hand-drawn typography.
-The work that brought European modernism to American book publishing.
+New Directions New Classics series (1945 onward) — around 60 paperback covers for James Laughlin’s New Directions imprint, covering F. Scott Fitzgerald, Henry Miller, Franz Kafka, Federico García Lorca, Gertrude Stein, Gustave Flaubert and D.H.
+Lawrence, among others.
+Flat colour, symbolic abstraction, hand-drawn lettering.
+The series that brought European modernism to American book publishing.

 The Wisdom of the Heart (1941) — Lustig’s first major New Directions cover, for Henry Miller.
-Announces the vocabulary: flat colour, hand-drawn lettering, symbolic rather than narrative imagery.
+Announces the vocabulary: diagonal type on flat ground, hand lettering, no scene illustration.

-Three Tragedies (1947) — García Lorca cover using fragmented geometric forms.
-Held at Cooper Hewitt; one of the most widely reproduced covers of the period.
+Three Tragedies (1947) — García Lorca cover using photomontage rather than geometric form — a moon, ocean wave, text traced in sand.
+Held at Cooper Hewitt; among the most reproduced covers of the period.

-Industrial Design magazine (1954) — Lustig designed the format, masthead and early issues while progressively losing his sight.
+Industrial Design magazine (1954) — Lustig designed the format, masthead and early issues of the first US trade publication for the industrial design profession, while progressively losing his sight.
 Completed with Elaine Lustig Cohen’s assistance.
-His final sustained body of work.

 Iconic works